 Step 2: Add the melted chocolate to the egg and sugar mixture.
 Whip until blended.

-Step 4: I like to make my squares uniform, and not too big.
+Step 4: I like to make my squares uniform and not too big.
 To achieve this, I line a baking sheet (with edges) with parchment paper.
-I pour the batter in and spread it out to be about ½ inch thick.
+I pour the batter in and spread it about ½ inch thick.
 It also bakes a LOT faster this way.

 Bake at 350º F for 20 minutes until the cake is done.

 Step 5: Whip up the fresh heavy cream to make whipped cream.
-If you do not want to make homemade whipped cream, you can buy it.
+You can buy homemade whipped cream if you do not want to make it.

-Step 6: Gather up fresh raspberries, the whipped cream you just made, and the gluten-free chocolate cake squares.
-Time to assemble the gluten free trifle.
+Step 6: Gather fresh raspberries, the whipped cream you just made, and the gluten-free chocolate cake squares—time to assemble the gluten free trifle.